 A bank overdraft is a simple and flexible way of providing day-to-day working capital.
-Alternatives such as factoring and invoice discounting offer funding that automatically increases as your sales grow together with extra credit control and debt collection services.
+Alternatives such as factoring and invoice discounting offer funding that automatically increases as your sales grow, together with extra credit control and debt collection services.

 A bank loan is generally a more appropriate form of medium-term financing.
 Loans may charge a fixed or floating interest rate, and can be tailored to match the life of an asset - such as the equipment you are acquiring - and your cashflow forecasts.
 Commercial mortgages can be used for premises, while lease finance can be a cost-effective way of funding purchases of equipment and vehicles.

 A bank will generally require some form of security before providing financing.
 A typical small business loan, for example, will require a charge over the company's assets.
-The bank might also want the company's owners or directors to provide a personal guarantee – putting personal assets at risk if the business fails.
+The bank might also want the company's owners or directors to provide personal guarantees - putting personal assets at risk if the business fails.

-You may also want to check whether you qualify for a business grant.
-Business grants typically come in the form of subsidised loans towards the cost of a project that offers some wider benefits, such as increasing employment in a deprived area.
+You may want to check whether you qualify for a business grant.
+Business grants typically come in the form of subsidised loans towards the cost of a project that offers wider benefits, such as increasing employment in a deprived area.